Resource Graph

 Placeholders

-Resources are referenced by the tuple (combination of) Resource Type and Resource ID.
-If Resource ID is omitted, the resource ID of the referencing resource is used.
-The Placeholder has the following format:
+Resources are referenced by the tuple (combination of) Resource Type, Resource Class, and Resource ID.
+If Resource ID is omitted, the resource ID of the referencing resource is used (propagated).
+If Resource Class is omitted, the Resource Class of the referencing resource is used (propagated).

 resources.DESC.outputs.OUTPUT[.SUB_PROPERTY...]